Healthdirect Free Australian health advice you can count on.

 Key facts

-• Guillain-Barre syndrome is a rare disease where your immune system attacks your nerves (this is known as an autoimmune condition).
+• Guillain-Barre syndrome is a rare autoimmune disease where your immune system attacks your nerves.

-• The cause of Guillain-Barre syndrome is not known, but it usually starts after an infection.
+• The cause of Guillain-Barre syndrome is not known, but it usually starts after a viral or bacterial infection.

-• Your illness may start with tingling and weakness in your legs that spreads to your upper body, and some people go on to develop almost complete paralysis.
+• The illness may start with tingling and weakness in your legs that spreads to your upper body, and can lead to almost complete paralysis in some people.

-• You’re likely to recover extensively over the first year, though you may continue to experience some symptoms for life.
+• You’re likely to recover significantly over the first year, but some symptoms may continue throughout your life.

 What is Guillain-Barre syndrome?